edhamma/mahasi-diary/diary.rst

 The yogis should be made to realise that this sort of experience was not the end and further noting should be done continuously.
 Once the yogi realised this either through his own knowledge or by his teacher's prompting, yogi should go on contemplating as before.
 Then the yogi could overcome the Uppakilasas.
 After that yogi's noting would be a stable and clear process.
 When the noting became good like that some would say, "What I thought previously as good notings were just rough ones.
 Only now I know a real good one.
 Each time I noted I could focus: on each object separately.
 I knew very clearly and distinctly about each noting.
 My mind did not go anywhere.
 My mind just fell straight into the target and stayed there precisely and firmly.
 Previously what I had thought of as a good noting was nothing like this.
 At one time I even argued with my teacher after I had a very good contemplation.
 Now I know I was wrong; now I feel very grateful to my teacher."

-After about one or two days later,
+After about one or two days later:

 **A:**  I could contemplate better day by day.
 My knowledge had progressed.
 Whenever I noted on appearing objects such as rising, falling bending, touching, pain or other bodily sensations, I could note accurately and clearly.
 As soon as the objects appeared I noted and they disappeared.
 Previously I had thought the objects came sliding in from somewhere else.
 But how I know the objects began and ended on the spot.
 Previously I thought objects moved to other places.
 Now each time I noted, I know that as soon as I noted the appearing object, they disappeared on the spot.
 Each noting brought me a clear-cut [:66:] knowledge.